denisse-orellana/game_download/README.md

 # Board Games

-This project involves the development of a storage database system, which includes images and documents, about board games.
+This project involves the development of a storage database system about board games which includes images and documents.
 The storage implementation is made through the Amazon Web Services (AWS).

 ![game_project](/app/assets/images/game_project.png)